CodeByHarri/Candlestick-Trading-Analysis-Strategy/README.md

 # Candlestick Trading, Analysis & Strategy

 In the following notebook a candlestick plot is made with buy and sell signals.
-Data in read in using Yahoo Finance.
+Data is read in using Yahoo Finance.
 CandlesStick patterns are found using Ta-Lib.
 The sub plots are interchangable.
 A few examples included in the notebook are:

     - Money Flow Index (MFI)
     - Stochastic Relative Strenth Index (RSI)